 - don’t include hidden return costs, be explicit and clear about costs (if there are any)

 - be clear about whether the return is for cash, exchange or credit

 6. Detailed Product Descriptions

 This may sound obvious, but clear and accurate descriptions about your products are important to help buyers make the decision to purchase.
 Your descriptions act like your store’s sales staff so it needs to be informative and the right tone for your target.
 Include an FAQ’s section too to help alleviate any doubts about your products.
+Include information about

 - clothing size